Breast cancer prevention calls for vigilance

 Although getting a screening mammogram is not necessary yet, women in their 30s are encouraged to get a clinical breast exam every one to three years.
 It’s also important to establish regular exercise and healthy eating habits.
 As you get older, obesity may increase your risk of getting breast cancer.
 You may notice changes in your breasts.
 For most women, breast tissue becomes less dense as you age.

 “In your 20s and 30s, we promote self breast awareness, which means paying attention month to month, knowing what is normal for you.
-Then if something changes, reach out and have that checked out by a provider,” said Aimee Griffin, director of The Breast Center at Floyd and director of imaging services for Floyd.
+Then if something changes, reach out and have that checked out by a provider,” said Aimee Griffin, director of The Breast Center at Floyd in Rome, Ga., and director of Imaging Services for Floyd.
 “In your early to mid-30s, you should begin having annual clinical breast exams.”

 “For women of average risk, we start annual screening mammography at age 40 in conjunction with their annual clinical breast exam and the month to month self breast awareness,” said Griffin.
 Providers may suggest that screening mammograms begin earlier than the recommended age of 40 if family medical history or genetic testing warrants it.